-10 Reasons to grow organic produce: Growing your own food will bring you pleasure, help you stay healthy, introduce sustainability to your life, and much more.
+10 Fantastic Reasons to Grow Your Own Organic Food: Growing your own food will bring you pleasure, help you stay healthy, introduce sustainability to your life, and much more.

 By Dawn Cowles

 Are you tired of paying supermarket prices?
 Does the amount of pesticides and fertilizers used for growing your food worry you?
 This is the situation I found myself in a few years ago.
 After doing some research online, I realised I could get around the problem by growing my food.
 I’m lucky that I live in Bulgaria where there’s plenty of land to go around.
 It’s also more affordable than buying land in my home country of England.

 Before handing out any gardening advice let’s look at why growing your own food is beneficial.
 Even if you’ve only got a small courtyard or balcony on which to grow food, it’s an option worth considering.
 Keep popping back to read my articles here on Unsustainable Magazine and we’ll take a food growing adventure together.

 Until you try them you won’t appreciate the difference.
 However, once you realise how much better they taste you’ll never go back to buying your fruit and veg from the supermarket.
 I, for one, am extremely reticent to buy anything from a big name supermarket.
 If I really need a particular fruit or vegetable for something I’m cooking, I’ll buy it from the local produce market.